birnbera/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

   * All your code should be in the `main` function
   * You can only use `putchar` four times maximum in your code
   * You are not allowed to use any variable of type `char`
+10. 00...99 mandatory
+Write a program that prints the numbers from `00` to `99`.
+  * Numbers must be separated by `,`, followed by a space
+  * Numbers should be printed in ascending order, with two digits
+  * You can only use the `putchar` function (every other function (`printf`, `puts`, etc...) is forbidden)
+  * You can only use `putchar` five times maximum in your code
+  * You are not allowed to use any variable of type `char`
+  * All your code should be in the `main` function